amandeep751/MyProjects/README.md

 # MyProjects
-These are my personla projects
+These are my personla projects by amandeep singh